Exception handling (programming): Exception handling implementation

 The second scheme, and the one implemented in many production-quality C++ compilers and 64-bit Microsoft SEH, is a table-driven approach.
 This creates static tables at compile time and link time that relate ranges of the program counter to the program state with respect to exception handling.
 Then, if an exception is thrown, the runtime system looks up the current instruction location in the tables and determines what handlers are in play and what needs to be done.
 This approach minimizes executive overhead for the case where an exception is not thrown.
-This happens at the cost of some space, but this space can be allocated into read-only, special-purpose data sections that are not loaded or relocated until an exception is actually thrown.
-The location (in memory) of the code for handling an exception need not be located within (or even near) the region of memory where the rest of the function's code is stored.
-So if an exception is thrown then a performance hit – roughly comparable to a function call – may occur if the necessary exception handling code needs to be loaded/cached.
-However, this scheme has minimal performance cost if no exception is thrown.
+This happens at the cost of additional space for lookup tables but this space can be allocated into read-only, special-purpose data sections that are not loaded or relocated until an exception is actually thrown.
+The location (in memory) of the code for handling an exception need not be located within (or even near) the region of memory where the rest of the function's code is stored, which may improve cache locality on the happy path.
+To mitigate the space overhead an implementation can store the tables in a format optimized for compactness.
+An implementation that does not pre-load the exception handling tables would need to incur the cost of loading/caching the tables into memory if/when the first exception is thrown.
+Throwing an exception incurs the cost of table lookup to find the appropriate handler, and of unwinding the stack.
+However, table lookup schemes have minimal performance cost if no exception is thrown.
 Since exceptions in C++ are supposed to be exceptional (i.e. uncommon/rare) events, the phrase "zero-cost exceptions" is sometimes used to describe exception handling in C++.
 Like runtime type identification (RTTI), exceptions might not adhere to C++'s zero-overhead principle as implementing exception handling at run-time requires a non-zero amount of memory for the lookup table.
 For this reason, exception handling (and RTTI) can be disabled in many C++ compilers, which may be useful for systems with very limited memory (such as embedded systems).
 This second approach is also superior in terms of achieving thread safety.

-In comparison to C++ where any type may be thrown and caught, in Java only types extending Throwable can be thrown and caught, and Throwable has two direct descendants: Error (indicating a serious problem a reasonable program need not catch), and Exception (any other condition that a reasonable program may want to catch and handle).
-Error is typically reserved for extremely serious problems beyond the scope of the program, such as OutOfMemoryError, ThreadDeath, or VirtualMachineError.
+In comparison to C++ where any type may be thrown and caught, in Java only types extending java.lang.Throwable can be thrown and caught, and java.lang.Throwable has two direct descendants: java.lang.Error (indicating a serious problem a reasonable program need not catch), and java.lang.Exception (any other condition that a reasonable program may want to catch and handle). java.lang.Error is typically reserved for extremely serious problems beyond the scope of the program, such as java.lang.OutOfMemoryError, java.lang.ThreadDeath, or java.lang.AssertionError.

 Other definitional and implementation schemes have been proposed as well.
 For languages that support metaprogramming, approaches that involve no overhead at all (beyond the already present support for reflection) have been advanced.